 - Download Booster

 That's essentially the bulk of it right there.
+Not a massive change, but enough to want to pull it sooner rather than later.
+Enjoy.

 The Samsung Galaxy Note 10.1 2014 Edition isn't the most affordable tablet, but thanks to this latest deal, you can shave a couple hundred dollars off the price of one.
 Samsung's slate is currently available on eBay for $339.99, which is the lowest price we've seen it hit yet.
 Granted, this is a refurbished unit, but it should still look fine and run even better.
 Considering Amazon wants over $500 to part with a new one, a tablet that may have been lightly used in a past life is well worth considering.